-On September 17, Jeanine Breaux, former secretary-bookkeeper for United Brotherhood of Carpenters and Joiners Local 1846, was sentenced in U.S. District Court for the Eastern District of Louisiana to three years of probation, and ordered to pay $82,414 in restitution and a $100 assessment, for embezzling funds from the Metairie-based union.
-She had pleaded guilty in March after being charged in February.
-The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.
+On February 17, Danny Rawls, former member of United Auto Workers Local 2297, was sentenced in U.S. District Court for the Western District of Louisiana to one year of probation and ordered to pay restitution in the amount of $3,208 for concealing acts of theft in financial records of the Shreveport union.
+He had pleaded guilty in September after being indicted in March 2015.
+Rawls and Local Vice President Gregory Hill had been charged with embezzlement and forgery totaling more than $12,000.
+The actions followed a probe by the U.S. Labor Department’s Office of Labor-Management Standards.

 When Bruce Dow resigned under pressure as longtime head of the Screen Actors Guild’s pension and health plans in April 2012 amid allegations of extensive self-dealing, a good deal of unfinished business remained.
 Now the workload has gotten smaller.
 On November 12, former plan chief information officer Nader Karimi pleaded guilty in Los Angeles federal court to omitting more than $700,000 in income on his tax returns for the years 2005 through 2008.
 Karimi had changed his “not guilty” plea to “guilty” before U.S. District Judge Fernando Olguin.
 Sentencing, originally set for March 11, has been reset for April 14.
 He faces up to three years in prison.
 The plea follows a probe by the FBI, the IRS, and the Labor Department’s Office of Inspector General and Employee Benefits Security Administration.